 The next lesson in the unit should move on to perspective with 2 vanishing points.
 Streetscapes are ideal images to use for these lessons.
 See the article on perspective drawing with 2 vanishing points.

-Thematic Art Lesson Unit Plan on Perspective Drawing
+This post is part of the series: Thematic Art Lesson Unit Plan on Perspective Drawing

 This series outlines how to create perspective drawings with middle years students.
 The thematic art unit plan has practice lessons for perspective drawings with 1 vanishing point, and 2 vanishing points.
 Students will enjoy designing a bedroom and a drawing of a streetscape.